 It also asks that the reasons for the mortality level changes are investigated and supports current actions to improve mental health and reduce harm from alcohol and drugs.

 This replaces our previous report 'Pulling in different directions'.

 Welfare reform working groups

-The Welfare Reform and Health Impact Delivery Group have produced a Welfare Reform – NHS Outcome Focussed Plan (external website).
-The plan was produced in consultation with representatives from NHS boards.
+The Welfare Reform and Health Impact Delivery Group have produced a Welfare Reform – NHS Outcome Focussed Plan.
+This plan was produced in consultation with representatives from NHS Boards.
 This plan looks at reducing the impact of the UK Government’s welfare reforms on health and NHS services in Scotland.
 It identifies the actions and measures that NHS Boards can take to mitigate the worst of the negative effects of welfare reform.

 The Welfare Reform, Health and Employability Forum supports local health boards to use the Outcomes Focused Plan to reduce the impact of welfare reform on health and NHS services.
 The forum promotes learning and development through information sharing, good practice and collaborative working.

 You can find out more about the Welfare Reform, Health and Employability Forum by visiting their section on the Employability in Scotland website (external website).

 You can also contact our Income and Welfare Reform team for more information on our work.